 I never pay for parking when flying out of Reagan National Airport.
-There’s a “hidden” secret I use, that you can too to avoid paying daily fees, and other outrageous costs.
+There’s a “hidden” secret I use, which I found out in this book, that you can too to avoid paying daily fees, and other outrageous costs.

 Just south of the airport, about a 10-20 minute subway ride away is the Franconia-Springfield Metro Station (on the blue line) and the Huntington Metro Station (on the yellow line).
 Both offer service to DCA airport.